brianference/youtube-intel-scan/NETLIFY_PROXY_SETUP.md

 # Netlify Proxy Setup for YouTube Transcripts

-This guide explains how to deploy the Netlify Edge Function proxy to bypass YouTube's cloud IP blocking.
+This guide explains how to deploy the Netlify Function proxy to bypass YouTube's cloud IP blocking.

 ## Why Netlify?

 YouTube blocks requests from known cloud provider IPs (Replit, AWS, GCP, etc.).
-By routing transcript requests through Netlify's Edge Functions, you get:
+By routing transcript requests through Netlify's serverless Functions, you get:
 - ✅ Different IP pool (not blocked like Replit)
 - ✅ Free tier (up to 3 million requests/month)
 - ✅ Automatic retries with exponential backoff